About CIS

 Who We Are

-Communities In Schools was brought to Tarrant County in 1992 by a United Way-led task force that saw a need for an effective and efficient stay-in-school program.
-Over the past 30 years, our evidenced-based model has expanded and now serves 71 schools across 11 school districts.
+Communities In Schools was brought to Tarrant County in 1992 by a United Way-led task force to provide integrated student supports.
+Over the past 30 years, our evidenced-based model has expanded and now serves 80 schools across 11 school districts and 1 charter school.

 At Communities In Schools of Greater Tarrant County, we do whatever it takes to keep our students in school and on the path to graduation.